-As I start this project, I feel a bit like an old musician who has mastered his instrument but can’t quite explain exactly what he does.
+As I start this story, I feel a bit like an old musician who has mastered his instrument but can’t quite explain exactly what he does.
 However, when you listen, you can hear the past, you can hear the depth, you hear the notes bend and the baseline twist.
-I can only tell you that after running a Skil-planer over foam for forty-nine years that the same things are going on.
-I’ve got thick calluses on my hands that fit around the contour of the depth adjuster on my old skil, just like a guitar player has on his fingertips.
+I can only tell you that after running a Skil-planer over foam for sixty years that the same things are going on.
+I’ve got calluses on my hands that fit around the contour of the depth adjuster on my old skil, just like a guitar player has on his fingertips.
 As he stretches his strings and bends his notes, adds vibrato, and “grows” a song each time he plays it, I constantly apply combinations of pressures and twists to that old skil-planer to make the blades reach down into the foam behind the nose rocker and up under the tail, or around the rails.
 I’ve learned how to cut at precise angles, to take microscopic “bands” off the rails to produce a dozen different rail contours for a dozen different styles of surfboards.
 A good shaper consistently improves his planning and shaping techniques the same as a good musician does.

+I look back to how I shaped twenty years ago, after only forty years of experience, and I think; “You fool, you thought you were so hot”.
+Now I know I can learn even more.
 I love shaping surfboards, creating a functional sculpture from a blank (shapeless block of foam) is very rewarding.
 During the process, we shapers are combining multiple slivers of knowledge about our tools, with slivers of knowledge about the particular blank on our shaping rack, with slivers of knowledge from riding generations of surfboard shapes on decades of a variety of waves.
 We combine rocker, V-bottom, concaves, rail contour, countless outline variations and thickness distribution; we give birth to a surfboard in reference to the guy who has trusted us with his order.
-As I work, I hear noise, but I feel the sweet sounds of a song caressed, and taken beyond itself by me, a musician who can kick butt on his instrument.
-I guess I’m bragging, but I’m only trying to express how shaping surfboards by hand feels the same as playing a familiar song on a warm, mellow, old Martin guitar; There is pleasure knowing the guitar couldn’t have done it without me.
+As I work, I hear noise, but I feel the sweet sounds of a surfboard blank caressed, and taken beyond itself by me, a musician who can kick butt on his instrument.
+I guess I’m bragging, but I’m only trying to express how shaping surfboards by hand feels the same as playing a familiar song on a mellow, old Martin guitar; There is pleasure knowing the planer couldn’t have done it without me.
 You can see that I like to define making surfboards in much the same way as making music.
 As you listen to a recording, you can be amazed by the raw talent that produced the sounds, but when you look at a surfboard, how do you appreciate all the subtle, unseeable aspects of a shape that supports your weight, and uses the waves energy to project you even faster than the wave itself?

 You can’t hear it, maybe you can’t see it, but when you surf, there is a definite personality of performance that each shaper breaths into the birth of a board.
 You may have learned that you prefer a particular shaper’s boards over others, just as you prefer a certain style of music.
 This is because each shaper has a certain feel that he likes his board to have as it travels through the water.
 Over the years, he will grow in his understanding of what to do in his shaping to deliver that feel time after time.
 His boards will change subtly, but they will become more consistent.
 There really isn’t a best shaper or best model, it’s more a process of discovering which style of shaping matches the feeling that you like your board to have while you are surfing.

 Each generation of surfboard shapers since the beginning of the art has contributed step by step to the point where we are today.
 Progress was amazingly slow.
 As we look back, the path seems so obvious.
 When I started back in 1960, the objective was to make a board symmetrical; the bottom was exactly the same as the deck.
 Nobody thought about the fact that the bottom of the board planes on the water and the top of the board goes through the air.
-Rocker was restricted to what you could carve out of a 3 ½” thick balsa wood plank.
-The early polyurethane blanks had very little rocker as well because it took years to realize how rocker effects performance.
-A few years back, I asked Phil Edwards, perhaps the most respected shaper of the 1960’s, how much rocker he put in his boards back then.
+Rocker was restricted to what you could carve out of a flat 3 ½” thick balsa wood plank.
+The early polyurethane blanks had very little rocker as well because it took years to realize how more rocker improves performance.
+A few years back, I asked Phil Edwards, perhaps the most respected shaper of the 1950’s and 60’s, how much rocker he put in his boards back then.
 His reply was: “I have no idea, we never thought of measuring it”.
 Today, most shapers precisely measure and proportion rocker very carefully into their boards.
 Progress was made only as the next generation of shapers rode a board, felt where it held them back, then imagined what needed to be changed: a little more tail rocker, a little more kick in the nose, a curvier template, v-bottom in the tail, a contoured rail with a hard release edge.
 The changes took so long, it appears that shapers could only observe one aspect at a time.
-And just like clothing trends, shapers copy each others progress.
+And just like clothing trends, shapers copy each other’s progress.
 It is amazing, but the evolution in surfboard shapes seems to happen nearly simultaneously around the world.
 It’s hard to tell the leaders from the followers.
 Hum, maybe it’s spontaneous, universal creativity.

-Most surfers are passionate about their sport, for many, surfing defines who they are.
+Surfers are passionate about their sport, for many, surfing defines who they are.
 Memories of surf trips to exotic locals and even particular rides sit in our minds just behind our current moment in time.
-They get us through our forty-hour work-weeks.
+They get us through our forty-hour workweeks.
 The connection that you have to your sport is your surfboard.
 The connection that your surfboard has to the waves is your shaper.
 Every shaper I have ever met believes he is the best; I don’t mean the best technician, I mean the best at producing the kind of board he likes to ride.
 I truly believe he is right as long as he is as passionate about shaping as you are about riding his shapes.

-Originally written in early 2000’s Steve Boehne has since been inducted into the International Shapers Hall of Fame in 2014.
+NOTES: Originally written in early 2000’s Steve Boehne has since been inducted into the International Shapers Hall of Fame in 2014.